The 20 Best Acute Respiratory Distress Syndrome (ARDS) Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Dr. Ghoreishi is an internationally recognized expert.
 He brings exceptional skill in open and endovascular aortic repair, including aortic valve repair, Ross operation, valve sparing aortic root repair, innovation in minimally invasive techniques for aortic aneurysm repair, endovascular repair of high risk patients with acute type A or type B aortic dissection, and first-in-human procedures such as the Endo-Bentall repair for aortic dissection.
 His clinical leadership and innovation have drawn national and international referrals and advanced standards of care in this challenging field.
 Dr. Ghoreishi has served as Principal Investigator on several federally funded studies through the National Heart, Lung, and Blood Institute (NHLBI) and is a frequent contributor to national guidelines and surgical education symposia.
 Dr. Ghoreishi is rated as an Experienced provider by MediFind in the treatment of Acute Respiratory Distress Syndrome (ARDS).
-His top areas of expertise are Aortic Dissection, Cystic Medial Necrosis of Aorta, Thoracic Aortic Aneurysm, Embolectomy, and Heart Bypass Surgery.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Aortic Dissection, Cystic Medial Necrosis of Aorta, Thoracic Aortic Aneurysm, Embolectomy, and Heart Bypass Surgery.
+Dr. Ghoreishi is board certified in American Board Of Thoracic Surgery.

 Advanced in Acute Respiratory Distress Syndrome (ARDS)